Living Goods: Taking Health Door-to-Door

 Over 25,000 people die each day for lack of proven health products that cost less than a cup of coffee –

 things like malaria medication, home water purification and oral rehydration solutions.
 Living Goods (LG) gives people access to these simple, proven health products through a model similar to the one Avon has used to build an $8 billion business in 100 countries.
 Health Promoters do more than sell- they teach healthy behavior, refer the sick to clinics, and serve as health resources for their communities.
 Living Goods was created by Chuck Slaughter, who founded TravelSmith, and helped build CFW Shops, a network of storefront clinics in Kenya.
 Living Goods launched in Uganda in 2008 in partnership with BRAC, one of the largest, most effective social service organizations in the world.
-Within 5 years Living Goods aims to make a significant impact on health by deploying 3000 agents serving a population of three million.
+Since then they have also started their own propriety distribution network, LG Direct.
 Living Goods combines the latest and best practices from the worlds of microfinance, franchising, and public health to create a sustainable system to confront diseases of poverty.

 A compelling problem